Seville Orange Marmalade

 Method

-Halve the oranges and squeeze out the juice, straining it into a large measuring jug.
-From 4 Kg oranges you will get about a liter of juice.
+1. Halve the oranges and the lemon and squeeze out the juice, straining it into a large measuring jug.
+From 4 Kg oranges you should get a little over a liter of juice.
 Pour the juice into a large preserving-pan.

-With a sharp-edged metal spoon (I use an old-fashioned EPNS dessert spoon) carefully scrape away all the pith from the inside of each orange half, separating it so you you can see the inside of the skin without cutting or tearing it.
+2. With a sharp-edged metal spoon (I use an old-fashioned EPNS dessert spoon) carefully scrape away all the white pith from the inside of each orange half, separating it so you you can see the inside of the peel without cutting or tearing it.
 This is infinitely tedious but the only way to get the fine thin strips of peel necessary for high-quality marmalade.

-If you really can't face it, roughly scrape the pith from the halves but then push all the skin through a mincer using the medium mesh.
+If you really can't face it, roughly scrape the pith from the halves and then push all the remaining peel through a mincer using the medium mesh.
 It won't be as pretty but it's a lot faster.

-Shred the skins very finely with a very sharp large knife, unless you went for the mincing option above.
-Add the minced or shredded skins to the pan.
+4. Shred about ⅓–½ of the peel into fine slivers with a very sharp large knife, unless you went for the mincing option above.
+Add the minced or shredded peel to the pan.

-When it's done, remove the bag of pith and squeeze out hard between two large plates so that all the pectin (a clear jelly that makes jam set) is recovered.
+7. Remove the bag of pith and squeeze out hard between two large plates so that all the pectin (a clear jelly that makes jam set) is recovered.
 Add the pectin to the pan.
+Seville oranges do not normally need additional pectin.

-Add the sugar and bring back to the boil, stirring constantly until the sugar is dissolved, when the cloudy mixture will miraculously go clear golden orange.
-Boil hard, stirring occasionally, until it reaches setting point (about 105°C or 220°F), probably about an hour.
+8. Add the sugar and bring back to the boil, stirring constantly until the sugar is dissolved, when the cloudy mixture will miraculously go clear golden orange.
+Adjust the heat to boil it hard without foaming up and boiling over, until it reaches setting point (about 105°C or 220°F), probably about 1 hour.

-As it gets done, put about 20 cleaned jam-jars with their lids separate on a baking tray and put them in the oven at 150°C or 300°F to sterilise.
-Put half a dozen side-plates into the fridge to chill down for the wrinkle test.
+9. While it's boiling, put the s with their lids separated on a baking tray and put them in the oven at 120°C (250°F) to sterilise.
+If any of the lids are plastic, don't put them in the oven!
+Put a few small saucers into the fridge to chill down for the wrinkle test.

-Test for the temperature with a candy thermometer if you have one, or use the wrinkle test: take 1 tsp of the mix from the pan and dribble onto a cold plate.
-Put the plate back in the fridge for 1 minute.
-Take it out and push the dribble of mixture gently with the a fingernail.
+10. Test for the temperature with a candy thermometer if you have one, or use the wrinkle test: take 1 tsp of the mix from the pan and dribble onto a cold plate.
+Put the plate back in the fridge for 2–3 minutes.
+Take it out and push the mixture gently with your fingernail.
 If it wrinkles or has already started to set, you're done.
-If not, keep boiling for 5 minutes and try again.
+If not, keep boiling for 10 minutes and try again.

-When it's done, stir in the knob of butter and mix well.
-If you need vegan marmalade, just omit the butter.
+11. When it's done, stir in the knob of butter and mix well.
+If you want vegan marmalade, omit the butter.

-Take out the hot jars from the oven and ladle the marmalade carefully into each.
-Use a funnel to avoid spilling too much (I use the funnel that came with the dishwasher for adding salt, as it's exactly the right diameter for a jam jar).
+12. Take the sterilised jars from the oven and ladle the marmalade carefully into each.
+Use a funnel to avoid spilling too much (I use the funnel that came with my dishwasher for adding salt, as it's exactly the right diameter for a jam jar).

-Hold the jars with an oven glove and twist on the lids, if you've kept them.
+13. Hold the jars with an oven glove and twist on the lids.
 As the mix cools, it will suck down the lid like the vacuum-packed ones you buy.

-If you have no lids, use the packet of jam-pot covers.
-These come with wax tissue circles, cellophane discs, and rubber bands.
-The wax paper circles go on the surface of the marmelade in the jar, and the cellophane covers the pot, held in place with a rubber band.
+14. If you have no lids, use a packet of jam-pot .
+These are cellophane discs, with wax tissue discs and rubber bands.
+The wax tissue discs go on the surface of the marmalade in the jar, and the cellophane covers the mouth of the jar, held in place with the rubber band.
+More fancy packages come with cotton gingham covers to make it look like your grandma's work.

 Serving

-Leave to cool, label, and store.
+• Leave to cool, then label and store.
 Or distribute to friends and relations.
 Either way, make lots of toast and butter to try it out.

 Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this site